moonbitlang/moonbit-course/course10/course_en.md

 # HashMap Based on Open Addressing

 - Linear Probing: Under hash collision, keep incrementing the index to find the next empty slot to place the collided key.
-  - Invariant: No empty slot between the originally intended slot and the slot where the key-value pair is actually stored.
+  - Invariant: No empty slots between the originally intended slot and the slot where the key-value pair is actually stored.

     - Else, traverse the whole HashMap to check if the key exists.